North Alabama SKYWARN APRS

 Next you will need to visit Setup -> Station Setup to program you lat/lon coordinates, Unproto port, Unprot address, Beacon comment, Beacon interval, and your symbol to represent you operation (car, home, etc)

 You must enter your callsign.
 If you are are using more than one station on the air you can use your callsign and your callsign followed by a "-" and any number from 1 to 15.
 You are limited to 16 variations of your callsign due to the AX.25 protocol.
 Enter you Latitude and Longitude.
 If you do not know it you can select it by holding the HOME button and double click on your location on the map to fill in the lat/lon entry.
 The Unproto Port is generally set to 1 if you are using a TNC compatible device.
 If you are using BPQ or AGWPE you can enter multiple ports separated by commas (read the documentation in UI-View and the application you are using).
 The Unproto address will contain the TOCALL and the packet path your transmissions will follow.
 For home operation this entry is generally "APRS,WIDE2-2".
 For mobile operation this entry is generally "APRS,WIDE1-1,WIDE2-1".
 If you are operating from a home station and having difficulty with a digipeater hearing your signal, then you should try the recommended mobile settings to see if this helps.
 There may be some areas that do not have good coverage.
 Get a better antenna or a small beam and point it to a digipeater.
 If all else fails you can also connect to the Internet and perform the same communications from an Internet connection.
 You will need to set your Beacon Interval (mins).
 For home stations this should be no less than 20 minutes (30 minutes is a good number).
 For mobile stations 1 minute if you are moving frequently (50 miles/hr or faster) or 3 minutes if you are driving in slow traffic is a general recommendation.
 Basically, the faster you move the more you might want to send a beacon to update your location for Fixed, Mobile, or Internet operations.
 You will need to select a symbol that best represents you service (house, truck, car, motorcycle, 18 wheeler, bicycle, on foot, etc).
 A setting of "0" disables the beacon.
-A beacon is you station location and symbol information broadcast to other users on APRS in a single transmission.
+A beacon is your station location and symbol information broadcast to other users on APRS in a single transmission.
 When operating with a GPS device the GPS symbol will be used.
-If you select the Compressed Beacon you packet data will be compressed which is good, but be warned that some Internet Gateways may be configured incorrectly and your position data might be altered by interpretation.
-This is a good reason not to use Compressed Beacons at this time.
+Do not select the Compressed Beacon.
+Be warned that some Internet Gateways may be configured incorrectly and your position data might be altered by interpretation.

 Important Note:

 If your Unproto address entry starts with TCPIP, you will not be able to send messages or acknowledgements through the Internet to the RF network.
 You have been warned!
-If you are using an Internet only connection, you can enter a path of APRS (only) and your messages will be gated between the Internet and the RF networks.
+If you are using an Internet only connection, you can enter a path of APRS (only) or APRS,WIDE2-2, it really does not matter, unless your are connected to the RF network.

 Also note the "PHG4550" entry at the beginning of the beacon comment.
 This is Power, Height, and Gain information that you can include (must be the first 7 characters of your beacon Comment) and most APRS software will decode it (not part of the actual message that is displayed) to show other stations your range or area of coverage circle when this feature is activated with the UI-PHG plug-in.
-To determine what 4-digit number to enter there is a calculator at Nashville APRS to help you enter the correct number.
 Keep in mind that the Height Above Average Terrain (HAAT) is important since that height is relative to the area around you, not the actual elevation above sea level.
 For example, if the HAAT is 640ft above sea level, you live on a 100ft hill and your antenna is 60ft in the air, then your HAAT is 160ft.
 For more detail see

 To activate the UI-NWS plug-in go to File -> UI-NWS.
 Do not close the UI-NWS window or you will stop UI-NWS and no longer see counties highlighted from NWS bulletins.
 If you want to setup an alarm to sound on your computer when a warning is issued for a county, you can select the counties to attach an alarm in the UI-NWS window by going to SETUP -> AREA ALARMS.
 UI-NWS is the plug-in software that posts the warnings, watches, and advisories on your map y highlighting the counties.
 When a warning is posted by the NWS and you have a county selected in the Area Alarms, UI-View will sound an audible siren on your computer to alert you.